xposed73/kodnest/java_programs/day_5.md

     System.out.println(a);
     System.out.println(b);

-    // char c = 'XP' (Throws error, since more than one character is not allowed)
+    // char c = 'XP'; (Throws error, since more than one character is not allowed)

   }